Our Corporate Social Responsibility activities delivers change to our people and to our community.

 - Secure Print Environmental Savings during 2020 to 2021 equated to 1.06 million litres, 12.7 trees and 3,081 kilograms of Co2.

 Our workplace programme is focused on workplace, development, employee wellbeing and diversity and inclusion.
 Our activities in this area are focused on:

 - Employee wellbeing - As part of our workplace programme, we have a number of initiatives designed to safeguard the physical and mental health and wellbeing of employees.
-These include onsite yoga and pilates classes, running clubs, vaccinations, stress management seminars, fresh fruit throughout the office and subsidized fresh SiSu juices in our cafeteria.
-We are continually investing in our building, IT and process infrastructure to create comfortable working environments and become more efficient in how we work.
+These include onsite yoga and pilates classes, running clubs, vaccinations, nutrition, and wellness coach.
+We are continually investing in our building, IT and process infrastructure to create comfortable working environments and greater efficiencies in terms of how we work.

 - Diversity and inclusion - We value diversity throughout our firm as it helps us to achieve more for our clients.
 Diversity is essential to avoid “group think” and helps us approach problems from a variety of viewpoints.
-Our initial particular focus is on achieving a number of gender diversity goals to build on our current gender diversity with 37% female partners and 60% female legal staff.
+Our initial particular focus is on achieving a number of gender diversity goals to build on our current gender diversity with 45% female partners and 49% female legal staff.
 This is supported by our hiring practices and our female leaders initiative, which engages our female lawyers and clients and provides development opportunities to female professionals.
 Beauchamps also supports flexible working hours for a number of staff members to accommodate their priorities outside of the firm.